Boyquotes/just-godot-things/README.md

 All files on here are provided as is, with no guarantees of functionality within your own projects nor any guarantees of instruction or troubleshooting.

-All entities provided under Creative Commons Zero where applicable, except where restricted by the Godot, Qodot, or Trenchbroom licenses. https://creativecommons.org/share-your-work/public-domain/cc0/
+All code and files provided under Creative Commons Zero where applicable. https://creativecommons.org/share-your-work/public-domain/cc0/